wesleyjr01/WebScraping-Imobiliaria-Brognoly/README.md

 One raw data output from this scrapping process is [here](https://github.com/wesleyjr01/WebScraping-Imobiliaria-Brognoly/blob/master/brognoly/brognoly/spiders/sale_floripa_apartments_brognoly.json).
 A processed data file after scrapping can be found [here](https://github.com/wesleyjr01/WebScraping-Imobiliaria-Brognoly/blob/master/brognoly/brognoly/spiders/df_sale_floripa_apartments_brognoly.csv).

-Using the data from Apartments from sale, [I built this Map using Leafleat Library in R.](https://wesleyjr01.github.io/)
+Using the Scrapping data from Apartments for sale, [I built this Map using Leafleat Library in R.](https://wesleyjr01.github.io/)

 Topics covered in this repo:
 * WebScrapping